 - Robert "Bob" James Carty (1929-2014), the son of Henry James Carty and Mary Louise Toombs, was born on July 26, 1929 in Los Angeles, California.
-He married Jean Alice Harris (born April 23, 1931) on June 21, 1952 in Hollywood, California.
-He and his brother William built apartments in Southern California for a few years, then he moved in 1963 to the Suisun Valley in Solano County, California, where he ran a vineyard named Bella Vista Ranch.
+He married Jean Alice Harris (born April 23, 1931) on June 21, 1952 in Los Angeles, California at Our Lady of Good Consul Catholic Church (Vermont and Ambrose), the same church where his brother Bill later married.
+Bob and Bill built apartments in Southern California for a few years, before Bob moved in 1963 to the Suisun Valley in Solano County, California, where he ran a vineyard named Bella Vista Ranch.
 Jean died on Jan.
-10, 2011 at the ranch, and Bob died there on Easter morning, April 20, 2014, due to complications from a heart surgery he had the previous October.
+10, 2011 at the ranch, and Bob died there on Easter morning, April 20, 2014, due to complications from a defective heart valve replacement he had the previous October.
 Both are buried nearby in Rockville Cemetery.

 - children - CARTY

 - Thomas Alan Carty was born on March 25, 1953 in the Staten Island Hospital in New York.
 He married Kimberly Ann Evans (b.
 July 17, 1953) on July 28, 1979 in Oakland, California.
 They have the following children (all born in Sacramento, California):

 - Meredith Helena Carty was born Sept.
 28, 1982 in Sacramento County, Califonria.
 She married Brian Christopher Tilton (b.
 Dec.
 30, 1981) on Aug.
 8, 2008, probably in Sacramento, California.
 They are now divorced.
 They have two childrem - Dylan Rose Tilton (b.
 July 31, 2004) and Crosbie James Tilton (b.
 July 12, 2010).